NewStrangeWorlds/FastChem/README.md

 It describes the installation and usage of FastChem and covers both the C++ stand-alone version and the Python interface.
 The manual also contains detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

+## Updated chemistry data

+This FastChem release contains updated chemistry data, including new elements, gas-phase species, and condensates.
+As part of the update, some gas-phase isomers have been renamed.
+Since by default the gas-phase species in FastChem use the Hill notation, isomers were identified with an underscore.
+For example, HCN was declared as C1H1N1_1, while the isomer HNC was C1H1N1_2.
+In the new FastChem database, isomers now contain their actual molecular formular as part of the Hill notation.
+So, HCN is now referred to by C1H1N1_hcn, while HNC is C1H1N1_hnc.
+The same applies to AlOH (Al1H1O1_aloh), OAlH (Al1H1O1_oalh), SSF2 (F2S2_ssf2), and FS2F (F2S2_fs2f).
+The new function ConvertToHill notation automatically converts these isomers to the internal FastChem notation properly.

 ## References

 If you use FastChem in your work, please cite the relevant papers: